What is kyphoplasty?

 Kyphoplasty is often discussed along with another procedure called vertebroplasty.

-First the doctor inflates small balloon-like devices into the broken bone to make
+First the healthcare provider inflates 1 or 2 small balloon-like devices into the

 Why might I need kyphoplasty?

 You may need a kyphoplasty if you have certain types of fractures, or broken areas,

 in the vertebrae.
 In most cases, thinning of the bones (osteoporosis) is the cause